m-ld/m-ld-spec/README.md

   A merge into `edge` should be immediately followed by a pre-release if it affects versioned components.
 - The `master` branch is for releases.
 It is delivered to spec.m-ld.org.
-A merge into `edge` should be immediately followed by a release if it affects versioned components.
+A merge into `master` should be immediately followed by a release if it affects versioned components.